Fred Allen (rugby union): Honours

 In the 1991 New Year Honours, Allen was appointed an Officer of the Order of the British Empire (OBE) for services to rugby.

+The New Zealand Rugby Football Union awarded Allen the Steinlager Salver in 2002.
+Allen is the only person to have been separately inducted into the New Zealand Sporting Hall of fame as both a player and a coach, and in 2005 was inducted into the International Rugby Hall of Fame.

 In the 2010 Queen's Birthday Honours, he was appointed a Knight Companion of the New Zealand Order of Merit (KNZM), also for services to rugby.

 Following the death of Morrie McHugh on 25 September 2010, Allen had been the oldest living All Black.

 Death

 Allen developed leukaemia and died on 28 April 2012.
-He had moved into full-time care on the Whangaparaoa Peninsula, north of Auckland.
+He had moved into full-time care in Orewa on the Hibiscus Coast, north of Auckland.